leanprover/leanprover.github.io/documentation/index.md

 The [Lean 4 manual](https://leanprover.github.io/lean4/doc/) (work in progress) will give you an overview of the language.

-Lean 4 is a work in progress.
+Lean 4 first milestone release is available.
 You are welcome to experiment with it, but please recognize that the system is still changing, and if you are looking for stability, it may not be the system for you.
 Similarly, the project cannot accommodate feature requests at this stage.
 If you are trying to decide whether to invest time in learning to use Lean right now, this [FAQ](https://leanprover.github.io/lean4/doc/faq.html)

-You can experiment with Lean 3 by running an [online](https://leanprover.github.io/live/) Javascript version in your browser (see also the [community version](https://leanprover-community.github.io/lean-web-editor/)).
+You can also experiment with Lean 3 by running an [online](https://leanprover.github.io/live/) Javascript version in your browser (see also the [community version](https://leanprover-community.github.io/lean-web-editor/)).
 The [learning resources page](https://leanprover-community.github.io/learn.html) of the community website lists many tutorials and documentation sources for Lean 3.